mpv-player/mpv/DOCS/man/options.rst

     :no:       Never use precise seeks.
-    :absolute: Use precise seeks if the seek is to an absolute position in the file, such as a chapter seek, but not for relative seeks like the default behavior of arrow keys (default).
+    :absolute: Use precise seeks if the seek is to an absolute position in the file, such as a chapter seek, but not for relative seeks like the default behavior of the arrow keys (default).
     :yes:      Use precise seeks whenever possible.
     :always:   Same as ``yes`` (for compatibility).